CONSEQUENCES OF A PUBLIC INTOXICATION CHARGE ON YOUR CRIMINAL RECORD (aka: Disorderly Conduct)

 At this point, it is necessary to mount a defense to the public intoxication charge and extract whatever noteworthy evidence exists to help you.
 Additionally, mitigating facts also help build a positive profile and further establish that the arrest was something very out of character and not one to be repeated again anytime soon.
 Some attorneys chose to use character references.
 Others believe a packet that provides a comprehensive history of the client helps.
 Every practitioner has a different approach.
 The most experienced utilize a combination of options as well as use whatever has worked best in the past.

 It should not be a surprise that many people arrested for public intoxication have no prior record of arrest or criminal charges.
-This matters to the prosecutor and to the judge you will be in front of.
+This matters to the prosecutor and to the judge your case will be heard in front of.
 As in life, a person’s first mistake should not be treated like another’s tenth.
-Bottom line, the more out of character the person’s life is with the event–the more compelling is the contrast between receiving a punishment versus catching a break.
+Bottom line is that the more out-of-character the person’s life is with the event–the more compelling is the contrast between receiving a punishment versus catching a break.
 Anyone can find themselves in a situation where they have had too much to drink and don’t know what to do with themselves.
 No profession or upbringing can predict who will behave this way.
 So for many adults with clean records, a proper showing of this circumstance can go a long way.